Read our top closing sales tips from expert salespeople to learn how best to ask for the deal, including preparation and follow-up.

 Next, determine the order of your email sequence and the purpose of each individual email.
 Typically, you’ll alternate between a few different types of emails: the content-related trust builders and the sales emails with big CTAs.
 The content-focused emails should comprise 75% of the campaign since it’s crucial to build trust before you make a sales pitch to the leads.

 Here’s an example of an effective email flow that builds up to the ultimate CTA:

-Email nurturing software, or email marketing software, is your headquarters for running your email nurturing campaign.
+Email nurturing software, or email marketing software, are your headquarters for running your email nurturing campaign.
 These tools are typically CRMs that do a lot of the heavy lifting for you, including streamlining the email writing process, auto-sending the emails, and automatically rolling leads to other lists depending on rules you set up in the system.